 Reason #2: You’ll have better air quality year-round.

 We’ll talk more about indoor air quality benefits of electric heat later in this article, but overall, your home’s air will be healthier when you make the switch.
 (No more burning of fossil fuels in your existing home furnace!
 And no more pilot lights!)
-And heat pumps automatically filter the air, reducing the amount of allergens and dust in your home.
+And heat pumps filter the air, reducing the amount of allergens and dust in your home.

 Another bonus?
 Say goodbye to carbon monoxide scares.
 When you transition out of using natural gas to heat your home, cook on the stove, and heat your water, you automatically reduce a big safety risk in your home.
 It’s one of the biggest benefits of electric vs gas heat.